What Is the Function of the Kernel of an Operating System? A Detailed Guide

 The kernel loads the necessary drivers and programs into memory and then manages all operating system services on the computer.
 It also provides an interface for applications to interact with hardware devices.

 Kernels are usually written in low-level languages such as C or Assembly.
-This allows them to be close to the hardware and gives them more control over the computer’s operations.
+This method allows them to be close to the hardware and gives them more control over the computer’s operations.

 To help you understand what the kernel does and how it works, we'll use a Windows operating system bootup procedure as an example.